DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-streamlining-property-tax-appraisals.md

 DataScienceSF developed three regression models that generate a “predicted price” based on many factors, starting with if it was a condominium, multi-family home, or single-family home.
 In each case, the model then uses data on when and where the property sold, and property details like the year built and square feet to generate a prediction.

 ![The predicted price of a home is affected by many factors](/uploads/asr-chart2-1.png)
+<figcaption>The predicted price of a home is affected by many factors.</figcaption>
+&nbsp;
 ## Implementation: Thresholds flag sales requiring a full appraisal

 The models run on new data to generate price predictions on a bi-weekly basis.
 It then splits properties into two lists: